Elektrobit/crinit/_sources/README.md.txt

     **NOTE**: Changing user names, UIDs, group names or GIDs on the system while a task using them has already been loaded may result in undefined behaviour.
 - **GROUP** -- Name of the group used to run the commands specified in **COMMAND**.
 Either the group name or the numeric group ID can be used.
 If **GROUP** is not set, "root" is assumed.
-Note that setting supplementary groups is not yet supported.
+Supplementary groups can be added after the main group, space separated.
+GROUP can be an array, too.
+Similar to **COMMAND**.
     **Also see note on USER command.** This applies here, too.
 - **DEPENDS** -- A list of dependencies which need to be fulfilled before this task is considered "ready-to-start".
   Semantics are `<taskname>:{fail,wait,spawn}`, where `spawn` is fulfilled when (the first command of) a task has been